notchhill/project-beanz-2.0/Specifications.md

     4.5 Sequence of Actions/Puzzles/Steps Associated with the Level.
         Visualized on the flowchart, which you can view at https://miro.com/app/board/uXjVNf2YUow=/?share_link_id=426117059493.

+        The above flowchart shows the sequence of actions, in esquisite detail, that the player must go through in order to advance through the game.

 5.0 The Characters.